Get insider access

 Audeze Maxwell Wireless

 The Audeze Maxwell Wireless are a solid step up from the Audeze Mobius.
-The Maxwell are better built and have a more neutral sound profile out of the box, which some users may prefer.
-Their continuous battery life is significantly longer lasting, and you can connect them with up to two devices at a time.
-They also support non-Bluetooth wireless via their wireless dongle for a low latency gaming experience.
+The Maxwell are better built and their continuous battery life is significantly longer lasting.
+You can also connect them with up to two devices at a time, and they support non-Bluetooth wireless via their wireless dongle for a low-latency gaming experience.
 In contrast, the Mobius are more comfortable and have a better overall boom mic performance.

 Audeze Penrose Wireless